-On April 2, Sarah found out she was accepted into the program and will be heading to Florida by the end of July.
-Her parents are ecstatic for her and will assist her with moving expenses.
+On April 2, Sarah found out she was accepted into the program and headed to Florida by the end of July.
+Her parents were ecstatic for her and helped her with moving expenses.
 She won’t be alone in Florida, though.
 Her grandparents live in Clearwater.

-By August 6, she’ll be working in an operations role with attractions in Disney World, where duties consist of loading and unloading guests from a ride, operating sophisticated ride systems, delivering narrations to large groups, and much more.
+By August 6, she was working in an operations role with attractions in Disney World, where duties consist of loading and unloading guests from a ride, operating sophisticated ride systems, delivering narrations to large groups, and much more.
 According to the Disney website, the internship experience also offers the opportunity to develop communications skills, problem-solving skills, and improve confidence and self-reliance.
-Sarah’s initial internship is for the fall semester, but she hopes to extend it into the spring of 2019.
+Sarah’s initial internship extended into 2019.

-Sarah will graduate from MxCC in May 2018 with an associate degree in general studies, though her focus has been in arts classes.
+Sarah graduated from Middlesex in 2018 with an associate degree in general studies, though her focus has been in arts classes.
 She likes the idea of working in graphic design, which could be helpful in the Disney “world.”

-Looking back at her time at MxCC, Sarah definitely recommends going to MxCC for prerequisites.
-She found the educational process easy, and particularly liked all of her English professors.
+Looking back, Sarah definitely recommends going to Middlesex for to earn prerequisites.
+She found the educational process easy and particularly liked all of her English professors.
 “Most of the teachers and advisors are great!” she said.